 What You Should Write in a Garden Journal

 So what do you write in a garden journal?
 Anything that you want to remember for the future.
 What you planted.
 When you planted it.
 Where you planted it.
 Seed germination rates.
 The condition of plants on arrival from mail-order catalogs.
 Which plants did well and which did not.
 Pests.
 Diseases.
 How you handled them.
 What worked.
 What didn’t work.
 The weather.
 Rain.
 Frosts.
 Extreme temperatures.

 By the way, did you notice the lack of sentence structure there?
 And yet I managed to convey a lot of information, didn’t I?
 This is how you can write in your garden journal.
 There is no need to write in complete sentences or organize your writing in paragraphs.
 Brief notes are fine as long as they are clear and when you read them in the future, they make sense.

 Your garden journal doesn’t have to be an historical record entirely.
-If you like to write, your journal is a great place to record your thoughts, essays inspired by your garden, and poetry.
+If you like to write, your journal is a great place to record your thoughts, or it can be where you write essays or poetry inspired by your garden.
 If you are artistic, you can add drawings and paintings of your garden.
 There are no hard and fast rules.
 Your garden journal should be a reflection of you and how you garden.